 Outstanding designs by Short Brothers, the famous aircraft builders of Rochester, Kent.
 One of the oldest established firms of aircraft designers and builders in Great Britain is Short Brothers.
 In 1909 the firm built six biplanes for Wilbur and Orville Wright.
-In this chapter, Sidney Howard describes many of the famous types of aircraft produced by Short Brothers since the appearance of the Short No. 1 biplane of 1909.
+This chapter describes many of the famous types of aircraft produced by Short Brothers since the appearance of the Short No. 1 biplane of 1909.

 Formation Flying Photogravure Supplement - 2